umr-amap/iamap/docs/source/index.rst

 .. note::

    The iamap plugin is currently in active development.
 We will continue making improvements and welcome your feedback.
-If you have any questions or suggestions, please feel free to open an issue or discussion on our GitHub repository at `GitHub Issues <https://github.com/umr-amap/iamap/issues>`_ .
+If you have any questions or suggestions, please feel free `to open an issue or discussion on GitHub <https://github.com/umr-amap/iamap/issues>`_.